KunYi/learn-nodejs/lesson06/README.md

 ### my modify note

-use 'nyc' to replace old scholl 'istanbul' command more simply use
+use 'nyc' to replace old school 'istanbul' command more simply use

 see the below picture